-Greeks are amongst the first peoples to have produced wine in the world and Greece has some of the older vineyards extant, making the country famous for some great local wines.
+Greeks are amongst the first peoples to have produced wine into the world and Greece has some of the oldest vineyards extant, making the country justifiably famous for its great local wines.

 The earliest evidence of wine production in Greece dates back to 6,500 years before the present day.
 Greek wine enjoyed high prestige in the times of the Roman Empire and during the Middle Ages, and highly prized wines were exported from Crete, Monemvasia and other Greek ports.

-Today, as wine making has become an art, there are some Greek wines that stand out amongst any in the world.
+Today, as wine making has become a fine art, there are some Greek wines that stand out amongst any in the world.
 But for the most part, Greece still produces many varieties traditionally, and some vintners make wines that keep one foot in tradition and the other in innovation.

-What remains constant are specific grape varieties and places with unique soils that give the grape characteristics that no other variety can match.
+What remains constant, however, are specific grape varieties and places with unique types of soils, which give the grape characteristics that no other variety can match.

-To ensure consumers can determine the correct origin of the wines they purchase, a system of appellations was implemented, creating the Protected Geographical Origin (PGO) and Protected Geographical Identification (PGI) labels.
-For this Christmas, there are ten Greek wines that should be found on any festive tables across Greece.
+To ensure consumers can determine the correct origin of the wines they purchase, a system of appellations has been implemented, creating the Protected Geographical Origin (PGO) and Protected Geographical Identification (PGI) labels for wines.

-While known originally as a wine produced on the island of Santorini, Assyrtiko is made all over the country of Greece now.
+While known originally as a wine produced on the island of Santorini, Assyrtiko is now made all over the country of Greece.
 A grape that maintains its acidity as it ripens, it is a rather light white wine with lemon flavors and a subtle bitterness and saltiness in the finish — with latter being a characteristic of vineyards located close to the sea.

 Moschofilero grapes grow in the area of central Peloponnese, producing a dry, crispy white wine that is full of aromas.
 One can find flavors of peach and sweet lemon in Moschofilero.
 When aged, it develops notes of dried fruit and apricot as well.

-Originating from Macedonia, Malagousia is a rather recent variety of grape produced in northern Greece.
+Originating from Macedonia, Malagouzia is a rather recent variety of grape produced in northern Greece.
 It makes for white, full-bodied wines, with a balanced acidity and interesting aromas.

 Xinomavro, which in Greek translates “sour black,” is the main grape variety of Macedonia, mainly in the areas of Naoussa and Amyndeo.
 Xinomavro has good aging potential and a rich tannic character.
 It is often compared to the Italian Nebbiolo due to is dark cherry and licorice notes.